Treatment Offered At

-Partial breast irradiation involves the delivery of radiation to only the immediate region surrounding the original tumor.
+Partial breast irradiation administers radiation to only the immediate region surrounding the original tumor.
 This is the site where recurrence of breast cancer is most likely to occur.

 In the past, radiation has been administered to a patient’s “entire” breast over an approximate seven week period of time.
 Because partial breast irradiation takes less time than external beam radiation, it is called accelerated partial breast irradiation (APBI).